zeroc-ice/ice/php/BuildInstructionsLinuxOSX.md

     $ cd php

-Edit `config/Make.rules` and review the build settings.
-For example, you may want to enable `OPTIMIZE`.
-If you are using PHP 5.3 or later and wish to use PHP namespaces, set `USE_NAMESPACES=yes`.

 Ensure that `php` and `php-config` for the version of PHP you wish to build against are first in your path.

-If you have not built Ice for C++ from the `cpp` subdirectory, then set the `ICE_HOME` environment variable to the directory containing your Ice installation.
-For example, if Ice is installed in `/opt/Ice`, set `ICE_HOME` as
-follows:

-    $ export ICE_HOME=/opt/Ice

-If you installed Ice using RPM or DEB packages, set `ICE_HOME` as shown below:

-    $ export ICE_HOME=/usr

 Run `make` to build the extension.